rupinder-developer/MySQLees/README.md

 ## Pooling connections

-Rather than creating and managing connections one-by-one, this module also provides built-in connection pooling using `mysql.createPool(config)`.
-[Read more about connection pooling](https://en.wikipedia.org/wiki/Connection_pool).
+Rather than creating and managing connections one-by-one, this module also provides built-in connection pooling using `mysql.createPool(config)`. <a href="https://en.wikipedia.org/wiki/Connection_pool" target="_blank">Read more about connection pooling.</a>

 Create a pool and use it directly: